 We suggest picking something in the Ionian or Dodecanese Islands, though not Corfu or Rhodes.
 However, even Corfu was surprisingly pleasant and calm when I visited in August since I stayed outside of the Old Town, near Pelakas Beach.

 If I could pick a perfect time to visit Greece, it would be the end of September.
 All the kids have gone back to school, so the beaches are much quieter.
 Likewise, the Europeans on their summer break have mostly gone home and back to work.
 This means you have a few isolated, one-off travelers, couples, and families here and there, but it’s nothing like the late summer onslaught.
+If you want to visit a busy place, like Santorini or Mykonos, this is the best time to do it.

 The other great thing about this time of year in Greece is that the daily temperatures haven’t dropped that much, and the Mediterranean will have retained a lot of its warmth it spent all summer gaining, so it is lovely swimming weather.
 However, there is a really short window between the weather being pleasant for swimming and it suddenly getting too cold – and that window usually closes right around October.